minth1468/music-theory-101/README.md

 Resolution of half-diminished 7ths

 - The root and 3th degree of the half-diminished 7th forms a dim5 interval -> resolved by moving inwards
-- Resolution of a viim7b5 chord leads to a I tonic triad (viim7b5-I)
+- Resolution of a viim7b5 chord leads to an I tonic triad (viim7b5-I)
   - e.g. resolution of Bm7b5 (B->C, F->E, )

 ![image-20240326152934971](https://github.com/minth1468/music-theory-101/blob/main/assets/image-20240326152934971.png?raw=true)